Morfly/pendant/README.md

 # Pendant 💠

 Pendant — is a declarative Starlark code generator written in Kotlin.
-Use Kotlin DSL that replicated Starlark syntax, for generating Bazel scripts in a type-safe fashion.
+Use Kotlin DSL that looks and feels like Starlark syntax, for generating Bazel scripts in an intuitive and type-safe fashion.

 - [Materials](#materials)
 - [Installation](#installation)